rohan-paul/Awesome-JavaScript-Interviews/CSS/relative-absolute-fixed-position.md

 An element with position: fixed; is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.

 Fixed positioning is really just a specialized form of absolute positioning; elements with fixed positioning are fixed relative to the viewport/browser window rather than the containing element; even if the page is scrolled, they stay in exactly the same position inside the browser window.

-### The four positioning properties are:

-top
-right
-bottom
-left

-To use them, you need to think of them as offset properties.
-In other words, an element positioned right: 2px is not moved right 2px.
-It's right side is offset from the right side of the window (or its position overriding parent) by 2px.
-The same is true for the other three.

 ## Relative.